Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 }
 ```

-When you invoke your macro it works as a sort of replacement, generating new code to exist at that point, but rather
+When you invoke your macro it works as a sort of replacement, generating new code to exist at that point of invocation.
-than it being a copy-paste, `macro_rules!` works on the Abstract Syntax Tree of your program making it much safer and
+But, rather than it being a copy-paste, `macro_rules!` works on the Abstract Syntax Tree, an intermediate step of the
-more fully featured.
+compilation process where your code has already been turning into a datascructure that repesents what your program does.
+This makes it much safer and more fully featured that a copy-paste.

 Hello, macro!
 -------------